Customers We've sold products to one of every three Fortune 500 Companies.

 Edward S. Shelton (Shelton and Shelton)

-work quite well for comparing Word documents against other Word
+for comparing Word documents against other Word documents!
+(I don't

-documents!
-(I don't know how well it works with WordPerfect, though
+know how well it works with WordPerfect, though the documentation

-the documentation claims that it is supported).
-Like many of you, I
+claims that it is supported).
+Like many of you, I was looking at

-line, so integration with document managers is a snap (the author
+integration with document managers is a snap (the author modified the

-modified the code over a couple of hours for me to get it to work with
+code over a couple of hours for me to get it to work with WORLDOX

-WORLDOX Versioning.
-In return, I wrote his FAQ on WORLDOX
+Versioning.
+In return, I wrote his FAQ on WORLDOX integration).

 TechnoLawyer Newsletter.